Gather-Studio/gather_be/README.md

 ## User Endpoints

 ### Get All Users - Admin Only
 This endpoint will return all users who are currently signed up to the Gather Studio API.
 This endpoint is only accessible by admin, and requires authorization through an api key query parameter.
 Admin members are given an unique API key upon creation of their user account.
-Admin API keys can e retrieved through this endpoint, default users return an api key value of null.
+Admin API keys can be retrieved through this endpoint, default users return an api key value of null.

 #### Request:
 ```